 HOUSING PROGRAM DESCRIPTION OF ANTICIPATED LEASING ISSUES AND POSSIBLE SOLUTIONS MTW Public Housing None.
-MTW Housing Choice Voucher Market rents have continued to rise substantially over the past several years, resulting in per- unit costs (PUC) that exceeds per-unit funding (PUF).
-As a result, HACSB is planning to reduce leasing in the HCV program to align with program funding and avoid a shortfall situation.
-HACSB is also exploring several rent reform pathways using MTW flexibility to reduce the PUC in order to serve more households without exceeding funding levels.
+MTW Housing Choice Voucher Market rents have continued to rise substantially over the past several years, resulting in per- unit cost (PUC) that exceeds per-unit funding (PUF).
+As a result, HACSB is planning to continue to reduce leasing in the HCV program to align with program funding and avoid a shortfall situation.
+HACSB is also implementing several rent reform pathways using MTW flexibility to reduce the PUC in order to serve more households without exceeding funding levels.
+In FY 2025, HACSB implemented a 36% rent tier calculation for career-able households, as approved by HUD through HACSB's FY 2018 MTW Annual Plan.
+Additionally, HACSB received approval for its Amendment 1 to the FY 2025 MTW Plan, which includes modifications to Activity #10 Minimum Rent: increasing the minimum rent from \$125 to \$450 for career-able households and elderly-disabled households with career-able households members residing in the unit, and to Activity #22 Streamlined Lease Assistance Program: increasing the rent calculation for all elderly/disabled households from 24% to 30% with the option of up to 36% if internal analysis demonstrates that it is necessary to ensure financial viability of the program without terminating the assistance or serving fewer families.
 Local, Non-Traditional N/A.